uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

     - For SLE-HA/SHAP: `salt <mgmt node> crm.list_nodes <cluster name>`

 - Optional information retrieved via Salt grains (populated by the product):
   - Link to the product dashboard (e.g. SES)
   - Credentials download (e.g. download `kubeconfig` from CaaSP)
-- Optional information regarding the health of each node of the cluster (if supported by the cluster).
+  - Any optional link to monitoring endpoints (e.g. FQDNs of monitoring stack instances deployed in the cluster by setting a convention, e.g. querying the "monitoring" namespace)

 By enumerating all the functions of the Salt module corresponding to the cluster provider manager, Uyuni/SUSE Manager will offer to run all the actions that the cluster provider manager exposes.
 A minimum list of actions that must be exposed by the cluster provider manager is: